 Can I change my major after I transfer?– (top)

 The ability to change a major completely depends on the rules governing major changes at the college or university that a student will be attending.

 I got bad grades at another college.
 Do I need inform my transfer college? – (top)

 Yes.
 You are required to report all previous institutions that you have attended, and you don’t want to provide false information since that could potentially revoke your admission or degree.

 How do “W’s” affect transferability?– (top)

-In most cases, W’s are not a focus of admission decisions unless there is an excessive
+In most cases, W’s are not typically a focus of admission decisions.

 I already have one degree.
 Can I transfer and get another one?– (top)